unknown-2018/U-PSI/README.md

 * An efficient protocol that allows clients independently prepare and outosurce their private data to a cloud server.
 Then, they can efficiently update or run private set intersection on the outsourced data.

+* The protocol implementation also uses the idea of blinded bloom filtter (BBF).

 # Dependencies
  * GMP: https://gmplib.org/
  * Cryptopp: https://www.cryptopp.com